rwarrin/superduper/README.md

 1. Add the MSVC compiler tools to your environment by running the `vcvarsall.bat` found in the Visual Studio directory.
 2. Run `build.bat`.

-## Known Issues

-* Compiling a release build with compiler optimizations turned on causes unaligned access faults.
-I will need to align memory from the Arenas.